Jennifer Lawrence and Cooke Maroney Share a Kiss During Dinner Date

 On Thursday night, the 27-year-old Oscar winner and the 33-year-old were photographed sharing a kiss while on a candlelit dinner date at the Italian restaurant and wine bar Felice 64.
 A source told E!
 News that the two dined for about three hours and appeared to be "totally into each other."

-Both dressed casually; Lawrence wore a white flowing V-neck top, jeans and black open toe stiletto mules, while he wore a black sweatshirt, black pants and sneakers.
+Both dressed casually; Lawrence wore a white flowing V-neck top, jeans and black open toe stiletto mules, while he wore a dark sweatshirt, matching pants and sneakers.

 TheImageDirect.com